-- (23) Chapter 3, section 4 of the AML Act provides on the obligation of obliged entities to obtain information concerning its customers and their transactions.
+(23) Chapter 3, section 4 of the AML Act provides on the obligation of obliged entities to obtain information concerning its customers and their transactions.
 According to said provision, obliged entities shall pay particular attention to transactions which are unusual in respect of their structure or size or with regard to the size or office of the obliged entity.
 The same also applies in the event of transactions which lack an obvious economic purpose or are inconsistent with obliged entities' experience or knowledge of the customer.
-When necessary, steps shall be taken to establish the source of the funds involved in the transaction. - (24) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions
+When necessary, steps shall be taken to establish the source of the funds involved in the transaction.

-Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.

-(25) For the purposes of regulation 26, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 24 above.
+- The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, chapter 9, section 6(3) of the AML Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.
+(Issued on 11.6.2025, valid from 1.7.2025) - (25) For the purposes of regulation 26, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 24 above.